woleet/woleet-cli/README.md

-      --dryRun                     print information about files to anchor without anchoring -e, --exitOnError                exit with an error code if anything goes wrong -f, --filter string             anchor only files matching this regex -h, --help                       display help for anchor command -p, --private                    create non discoverable proofs
+      --dryRun                     print information about files to anchor without anchoring -e, --exitOnError                exit with an error code if anything goes wrong -f, --filter string             anchor only files matching this regex --fixReceipts                Check the format and fix (if necessary) every existing receipts -h, --help                       display help for anchor command -p, --private                    create non discoverable proofs
       --prune                      delete receipts that are not along the original file,